-These long-term consequences of fires should always be taken into account when filing an insurance claim.
+These long-term consequences of fire and smoke damage should always be taken into account when filing a fire damage insurance claim.
 Homeowners should be aware of any issues that may arise from a fire and ensure that their insurance policies adequately cover them.

-Why Home Insurers May Try to Deny Fire Damage Claims
+Why Home Insurers May Try to Deny Fire Damage Insurance Claim

 It is important for homeowners to stay informed and be prepared when filing a fire damage insurance claim.
 Knowing how insurance companies may try to deny a claim can help homeowners protect their rights and ensure they receive the proper compensation for any damages caused by a fire.

 When it comes to dealing with insurance companies, it can often be an uphill battle.
 These companies can be notoriously difficult to work with, and they may even deny your fire damage claim, despite your coverage being valid.
 When this happens, it may be wise to enlist the help of a fire insurance dispute lawyer.